Hero-Solutions/RS_ptif/README.md

 ## Requirements

-This project requires following dependencies:
+This project requires the following dependencies:
 * [ResourceSpace](https://www.resourcespace.com/get) >= 9.1
 * The command-line tools [convert](https://imagemagick.org/) or [vips](https://github.com/libvips/libvips) (possibly both), depending on which image conversion tool you need to use, as defined in the config below